Syrah: a northern Rhône grape grown dark and spiced across two continents

 Frequently asked questions

-How do I order Syrah wines on Free Grape Society?
+How do I order a Syrah wine on Free Grape Society?

 What happens if a bottle arrives broken or doesn't taste right?